petejefferson/rcbot2/README.md

 **This fork concentrates on Linux dedicated servers and Day of Defeat: Source running in Docker.**

-- Dynamic bot files  (.rcv, .rcd) are stored in a /dyn folder.
+- Dynamic bot files  (.rcv, .rcd) are stored in the /dyn folder.
 - Build instructions updated for Ubuntu.
 - Build process uses [AMBuild][] instead of `make` or Visual Studio.
 This removes the need for Valve's cross platform make conversion tool and keeping copies of modified Source SDK files.